top of page

 After one orbit: the daylight comets of A.D.
 363

-Why would it come apart?
-Sekanina proposes that the big object was likely a contact-binary comet whose lobes parted somewhere along its journey to its 4th century perihelion.
+Why a contact binary?
 There’s been “gradually accumulating evidence based on spaceborne close-up imaging of cometary nuclei and Kuiper Belt objects,” Sekanina says, that “the contact binary is a fairly common figure among these objects.”
 Two prominent examples are comet 67P/Churyumov-Gerasimenko) and 486958 Arrokoth, a trans-Neptunian object located in the Kuiper belt [8].
-Thus, the theory goes, the comet split near its aphelion into its two lobes (with perhaps a small connecting neck) that were first witnessed as separate objects within a few days of the 363 perihelion.
-Sekanina calls these lobes of this comet, Lobe I and II and which we’ll for simplicity also refer to as Lobe I and Lobe II, as a kind of family name, even though technically after separation they are no longer ‘lobes.’
+Thus, the theory goes, the comet split near its aphelion into its two lobes (with perhaps a small connecting neck) that were first witnessed as separate objects in 363.
 Under current theory, this is the first great division of the Kreutz family tree which gave rise to all the later offspring.

 After two orbits: The Great Comet of 1106

 After the A.D.
 363 apparition, we wait for the next full revolution of the comet.
-After 742.2 years have elapsed, we are in the early 12th century, the so-called High Middle Ages, and just after the First Crusade to Jerusalem involving knights, peasants, and serfs.
-It is late January 1106, and a truly remarkable comet lights up the sky around the world.
-It is the return of Lobe I. By all contemporary accounts it was a mighty one to behold.
+After 742 years have elapsed, we are in the early 12th century, the so-called High Middle Ages, and just after the First Crusade to Jerusalem involving knights, peasants, and serfs.
+It is early February, 1106, and a truly remarkable comet lights up the sky around the world.
+Recent detailed orbital computations have shown that it must have been the arrival of X/1106 C1, the largest mass of Fragment I. By all contemporary accounts it was a mighty one to behold.
 It was first seen from Belgium in broad daylight.
 Observers in Japan estimated its tail to be 100° in length and white in color.
 The Welsh ‘Chronicle of the Princes’ for 1106 reported this: In that year there was seen a star wonderful to behold, throwing out behind it a beam of light of the thickness of a pillar in size and of exceeding brightness, foreboding what would come to pass in the future.

 A Muslim chronicle said: a star appeared in the heavens with locks of hair like a rainbow.
 It went from the West to the middle of the heavens and it was seen close to the Sun before its appearance during the night.
 It continued appearing a number of nights, then disappeared.”
-[9] A Chinese manuscript described it as appearing “like a broken-up star.”
+[9].
+A Chinese manuscript described it as appearing “like a broken-up star,” possibly hinting at its earlier-noted fragmentation.

 After three orbits: The Great March Comet of 1843, and kin